learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 In this lesson, we're going to look at ways to log with JavaScript.
 Let's dive in!

 ![dive in](http://i.giphy.com/LlPGmmhr0GcKs.gif)

-## Objectives

-1. Explore the `console` object
-2. Use different logging methods

 ## `console`